kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/express_mrna_via_purefrex/notes.rst

 Discussion
 ==========
+- For every condition, 1 µM seems to be the optimal mRNA concentration.
+  However, 500 nM often gives comparable expression, and so might be preferred in the interest of conserving material.

-- The optimal mWasabi mRNA concentration for a PUREfrex reaction is ≈500 nM.
-1 µM mRNA gives only slightly higher expression.
-Adding RNase inhibitor does not affect this concentration.
+- Adding RNase inhibitor does not affect the optimal mRNA concentration.

-- For some reason, the PUREfrex kit is the only one that does not give a homogeneous product for mWasabi.
+- PUREfrex 2.0 does not give a homogeneous product for mWasabi.
+Every other kit I've tried—including PUREfrex 1.0—does.